 But, if you constantly do intensive tasks.
 In that case, you can set the CPU fan speed to full to temporarily cool down the CPU temperature.
 BIOS settings will also help you to find out whether the CPU fan is working properly or not.

-- Okay, once you note down CPU temperature.
-Click on QFAN Control to change FAN speed.
+Okay, once you note down the CPU temperature.
+Click on QFAN Control to change the FAN speed.

-Although, if the problem is occurring right after building the PC.
+However, if the problem occurs right after building the PC.
 Then, maybe, you haven’t placed the CPU Fan/Heatsink correctly.
 If you do not have enough knowledge regarding PC building.
 Then, you have to take your system to a technician to clean it.
 Or, take it to the store from where you’ve built your PC.
 Else, you will end up doing more damage to your system.

 In a computer, the CPU heatsink is attached to the CPU fan.
 So, you have to remove the CPU fan to clean the heatsink.

-- First, check if the CPU fan is loose or not.
+First, check if the CPU fan is loose or not.
 If it is then this is the problem.
-Else, disconnect the CPU fan cable from the motherboard.
+Otherwise, disconnect the CPU fan cable from the motherboard.

 Apart from cleaning the CPU Fan/Cooler heatsink, one more thing you should take care of is thermal paste.
 Yes, cleaning will help reduce CPU temperature.
 But, you can reduce more by using a good thermal paste.
 If the thermal paste on the CPU surface got hardened, then you have to change it.
 On the market, you can find a lot of good thermal paste/grease with a cleaner.